-This document was current as of March 2019.
+This document was current as of July 2022.

 These are currently “class-leading” in terms of features compared to the commercial offerings we know about.
 But you need to take on responsibility for building and running the system yourself.

 For medical practitioners to suggest the use of such systems (they couldn’t provide it for you) they would be going “off-label” somewhat.
-But the tools of the insulin, the pump, and the CGM, and how your body responds to them are things that your medical team should still support you using.
+But the tools of the insulin, the pump, the CGM, and how your body responds to them are things that your medical team should still support you using.
 As per the 2018 Diabetes Australia position statement on DIY technologies:

 […] there will always be some people who accept a level of risk and choose to take the DIY approach.
 These people should continue to receive support and care from their diabetes healthcare professional and the health system.

 Just don’t go to your doctor and ask them how to set it up.